 That’s why you should clearly state the following details and ensure that the influencer is in agreement:

-Once a brand gains access to the influencer’s account, they might want to make changes to optimize the copy or creative in order to use it in paid ads.
-Running all edits by influencers for approval is time consuming but with getting content specifically approved by the influencer, you could end up unintentionally causing conflict with your influencer.
-In fact, dispute over copy edits is one of the biggest challenges in influencer whitelisting.
+Once a brand gains access to the influencer’s account, they might want to make changes to optimize the copy or creative to use it in paid ads.
+Running all edits by influencers for approval is time-consuming but with getting content specifically approved by the influencer, you could end up unintentionally causing conflict with your influencer.
+Dispute over copy edits is one of the biggest challenges in influencer whitelisting.

 This calls for more specificity with your copy or content editing permissions.
 You should agree with the influencer upon the following details: